lyw02/react-movies-app-assignment/README.md

   + Users can log out.
 + Add new filtering option: rating and release date:
   + Users can set rating range to filter movies.
-  + Users can set release date range, by a date picker, to to filter movies.
+  + Users can set release date range, by a date picker, to filter movies.
 + Add sorting feature:
   + Users can sort movie lists by title, release date, or rating.
 + Add searching feature: